Ben Domenech: Career

 During the 2008 election, Domenech wrote numerous columns for both Human Events and for The Washington Times.
 During the 2012 election, Domenech commented extensively on social and economic issues related to the Occupy Wall Street movement. for the Heritage Foundation.

 In September 2013, Domenech, along with Luke Sherman and Sean Davis, co-founded The Federalist; senior editors include David Harsanyi and Mollie Hemingway.
 Domenech said at the time that The Federalist was inspired by the mission and worldview of the original Time magazine's editor, Henry Luce, which he described as, "[leaning] to the political right, with a small-c conservatism equipped with a populist respect for the middle class reader outside of New York and Washington."

 In August 2020, Jeremy W. Peters of The New York Times wrote that, under Domenech, "The Federalist has been one of the biggest breakouts ... diving headfirst into the culture wars ...
 Its pieces have questioned the Me Too movement ... and called the effort to recognize transgender identity a 'war on women.
 Peters wrote that Domenech and other staff for The Federalist "offer an outlet for outrage against those the president has declared his enemies, often by reducing them to a culture war caricature of liberalism."

 The Federalist is owned by a private company and thus has not been required to disclose the identities of its financial backers.
 Domenech and the other founders of the conservative website have refused to do so.
 BuzzFeed News has reported that the website's funding has prompted "a considerable amount of speculation in the political media world".
 BuzzFeed further pointed out that "the Federalist has been resolutely opaque about its finances.
 The site is owned by a private company and doesn't have to disclose its ownership or funding structure; its parent company, FDRLST Media, was incorporated as a limited liability company in Delaware in 2016."

+Domenech was a Claremont Institute Lincoln Fellow in 2014.